vscode-hybris-tools/vscode-hybris-tools/README.md

 # vscode-hybris-tools README

 This vscode extension adds several useful commands related to SAP hybris development:
-* Validate open Impex files
+* Validate ImpEx from the editor
-* Import open Impex files
+* Import ImpEx from the editor
-* Run Scripts (Beanshell, Groovey)
+* Run Groovey scripts
-* Run Flexible Search queries
+* Run Flexible Search queries and raw SQL queries from the editor

-Furthermore it depends on the [ImpEx support](https://github.com/simplyRoba/ImpExSupport) extension for ImpEx syntax highlighting.
+For syntax highlighting this extension is recommended: [ImpEx support](https://github.com/simplyRoba/ImpExSupport).

-## Requirements
+## Dependencies

-* impex-support

 ## Extension Settings

 This extension contributes the following settings:

-* `hybris.hac.url`
-* `hybris.hac.username`
-* `hybris.hac.password`
+* `hybris.hac.url`: the url to the local hybris HAC extension
+* `hybris.hac.username`: the hybris HAC user name
+* `hybris.hac.password`: the hybris HAC user password

 ## Known Issues

-Script and Flexible Search support not yet ready
+* Output/feedback still a bit clunky